sv222/cloud-engineer-interview-questions/README.md

 Some of the benefits of using AWS Fargate include:

 * **Reduced operational overhead:** Fargate manages the servers and infrastructure that are needed to run your containers, so you don't have to worry about managing them yourself.
-* **Improved scalability:** Fargate automatically scales your containers to meet demand, so you don't have to worry about scaling them yourself.
+* **Improved scalability:** Fargate provisions the compute for your tasks automatically, and ECS Service Auto Scaling can adjust the number of tasks to meet demand.
 * **Increased security:** Fargate isolates your containers from each other and from the underlying infrastructure, which helps to improve security.

 ### How do you monitor AWS resources using CloudWatch Alarms?